A journey through history, art and countryside in Umbria, a hidden gem nestled in the heart of Italy.

 If you're joining and leaving your holiday overseas, we assume, unless you specify otherwise, that you will join and leave the holiday at your hotel.

-Although airport transfers are not included for those making independent travel arrangements, you may have the option to join the group at the overseas airport, depending on your flight arrival time.
+Although airport/station transfers are not included for those making independent travel arrangements, you may have the option to join the group at the overseas airport/station, depending on your arrival time.
 If interested, contact us at least 5 weeks before departure for more details.

-Please be aware that your flight must arrive within 30 minutes of the group flight to be eligible for the group transfer.
-Additionally, we'll need your flight number, arrival time, and departure point to ensure the group leader can meet up with you.
+Please be aware that you must arrive within 30 minutes of the group flight/train arrival to be eligible for the group transfer.
+Additionally, we'll need your flight number, arrival time, and departure point or independent travel arrangements to ensure the group leader can meet up with you.
 If you have a mobile, please ensure we have the number, and it is turned on while you are traveling for effective communication.

 Hotel Transfers

-When you book a Flight-Inclusive holiday, transfers between the airport and hotel and back are included.
+When you book a flight or rail inclusive holiday, transfers between the airport/station and hotel and back are included.
 On some holidays, where we offer various flight options, the transfer vehicle may wait for all flights to land before transferring to the hotel.

 Luggage Allowance & Travel Documents